 Recognizing that every student’s resources and needs are different, we do not require a specific type or brand of computer, however the department does require certain hardware specifications and software to support the work of core curriculum courses.
 Additional hardware recommendation guidelines can be found below.

-Windows 7 or Windows 10 operating system both support all necessary software.
-The core curriculum studios, Geomatics, and Visualization courses use the Windows OS and Windows-based software, consistent with the Department’s computer lab, as well as, industry standards.
+Windows 10 operating system both support all necessary software.
+The core curriculum studios, Geomatics, and Visualization courses use the Windows OS and Windows-based software, consistent with the Department’s computer lab.

-We recommend using a standard Windows machine, but if you elect to use a MAC, you will be required to DUAL-BOOT the MAC to Windows to utilize ESRI’s ARC and AutoCAD 2015.
+We highly recommend using a standard Windows machine, but if you elect to use a MAC, you will be required to DUAL-BOOT the MAC to Windows to utilize ESRI’s ARC 10.5.1, Rhino 6, and AutoCAD 2018.
 MAC users will need to configure this dual-boot system themselves.
 The utilized software products do have some MAC versions, however they vary greatly from the Windows versions and thus are not acceptable for classes and/or group projects.
-We have also found the MAC versions of AutoCAD and Rhino 5 programs are not as refined as the current Windows versions.
+We have also found the MAC versions of AutoCAD and Rhino 6 programs are not as refined as the current Windows versions.
 And again, Parallels Desktop, VMware Fusion, or other virtualization software used to run Windows software on top of the OSX operating system (vs. dual-booting) are currently too limiting for the processor intensive Windows software programs students will need to use.

 - An i5 (gen 4 +) dual-core processor laptop with 8 GB’s of RAM is the minimum needed for heavy graphical work.
 An Gen 6 i7 Intel processor with 12+GB’s of RAM is a good choice for a new laptop.
 Up to 24 GB’s of RAM may be useful at times, but is certainly NOT essential.